seshnadathur/seshnadathur.github.io/_pages/talks.md

 Map
 ---
-Here is a map of all the places I have given a talk (some of them virtually):
+Here is a map of all the places I have given a talk (some of them virtually during the pandemic):
 <iframe src="/talkmap/map.html" height="700" width="850" style="border:none;"></iframe>

 Recent talk resources